Traditional BSN Frequently Asked Questions

 - MSN Education - 42 credit hours

 - MSN Administration - 39 credit hours

 The MSN Administration program is 100% online.
-Students only have to come to the Lubbock campus for a two day orientation prior to beginning the first semester.
+Students only have to come to the Lubbock campus for a one day orientation prior to beginning the first semester.
 The other tracks do require additional travel to Lubbock for OSCEs (objective structured clinical experience).
 The NP (Family, Acute Care, Pediatric) and Nurse Midwifery tracks require students to be on campus for 7-8 days during the entire program (including orientation) and the MSN Education track requires students to be on campus for 2-3 days during the program (including orientation).
 Dates for OSCEs are given to students a couple of months in advance to give time to make work and travel arrangements.